 The Roots of Bruce Project was first offered to the grades five and six classes throughout Bruce County in April, 1995.
 Each spring, subsequent to this date, our agriculture and food education committees invite students and teachers to participate in this interactive learning opportunity.
-Over the past 20 years, well over 20,000 students have experienced this unique local community volunteer-based event.
+Since its inception, well over 20,000 students have experienced this unique local community volunteer-based event.

 Each year, food commodity groups set up twenty-four information learning stations in the three Agricultural Society Buildings in Walkerton.
 Each class is divided into 3 groups.
 Students have the opportunity to see one building in the morning, and another in the afternoon.
 Admission is $5 per student for the day.